8 Heart-Healthy Foods That Lower Cholesterol

 Concerned about the health of your heart?
 Try adding more of these ingredients to your diet.
 Not only can they help bring your blood pressure down, they're also some of the best foods to lower cholesterol.

 In a study from Mexico’s Instituto Mexicano del Seguro Social, women and men who ate one avocado per day for a week had a reduction in total cholesterol of 17 per cent.
-The amazing details: While their levels of unhealthy LDL and triglycerides fell, good HDL levels actually rose-thanks, perhaps to the avocado’s high levels of “good” monounsaturated fat.
+The amazing details: While their levels of unhealthy LDL and triglycerides fell, good HDL levels actually rose—thanks, perhaps to the avocado’s high levels of “good” monounsaturated fat.
 This fatty fruit is also full of cholesterol-cutting beta-sitosterol.
+Check out more impressive health benefits of avocado.

 Whether they’re fresh, sun-dried or in sauce, tomatoes are one of the best foods to lower cholesterol.
 Eating seven or more tomato servings per week cut risk of cardiovascular disease by 30 per cent in a study of more than 35,000 women conducted by doctors at Boston’s Brigham and Women’s Hospital.